 - Wait approximately 10 minutes until it dries.

 - Cut another piece of canvas for the outside of the camper.

-- Apply the adhesive and the canvas and wait 10 minutes till it dries.
+- Apply the adhesive and the canvas, and wait 10 minutes until it dries.

 - Keep the pop up camper erect for 24 hours so the repaired area will dry completely.

 - Spray the patched area with a waterproof silicon spray or wax.

 Waterproof The Camper

 Occasionally, the canvas of the pop up camper may need to be waterproofed.
 You can rub a waterproof wax or use a fabric waterproofing spray on the canvas.
 Similarly, the seams along your camper might need to be resealed with a quality sealant to keep any moisture from getting inside the cracks and brewing mold and mildew.
 If it looks like you'll need to replace the sealant, make sure you remove the old sealant first, and then proceed to replace it with new sealant.